ln1draw/bhaid/README.md

 Bookis, How Am I Doing?
 =======================

+##to use
+gem install bhaid
+bookis

+##for development

 gem build bhaid.gemspec
 gem install ./bhaid-0.0.1.gem

+then, type bookis